jvalue/jayvee/rfc/0002-mobility-extension.md

 ```
 block MyHttpExtractor oftype HttpExtractor {
     url: "https://www.data.gouv.fr/fr/datasets/r/c4d9326f-9f41-4dfb-9746-31bc97a31fc6";
-    content-type: string //the expected content-type of the http-call
 }
 ```

 ### 2) ArchiveInterpreter *(Requires implementation from scratch)*
 Input: File, Output: FileSystem

 A ArchiveInterpreter gets a File, and initializes an FileSystem ontop of the file (open filestream etc.).
 Provides generic methods for navigating in the file system using paths and for accessing files.
 As it is not clear, what the file contains.
 It should be implemented in the std-extension.
+The ArchiveInterpreter needs to be able to instantiate a FileSystem instance in order to output it as a result.
 ```
 block ZipArchiveInterpreter oftype ArchiveInterpreter{
-    tbd
+    archive_type: string //now only accepting the string "zip"
 }
 ```

 ### 3) FilePicker *(Requires implementation from scratch)*
 Input: FileSystem, Output: File

 A FilePicker gets an FileSystem, navigates to the file, and initializes an file via the path.
+The FilePicker needs to work with methods provided by a FileSystem instance in order to read the file according to the provided path.
 ```
 block MyFilePicker oftype FilePicker{
     path: string // Absolute path to file (from the root folder) eg. /agency.txt